“I think, at a child’s birth, if a parent could ask a fairy godmother to endow it with the most useful gift, that gift would be curiosity.”

 — Anna Eleanor Roosevelt was an American political figure, diplomat and activist.

-Overview: This year’s Curiosity in the Classroom programme took place over two zoom visits and one filming day.
+Overview: This year’s Curiosity Conference programme took place over one zoom visits and two visits in person.
 Before the first zoom session each school had their class put into groups.
 They created stories around the artefacts that were sent to them by Mrs Bench (London Museum of Artefacts) and Astrid (time-travelling Viking).
-A second zoom visit saw the children tell the stories that they had been working on.
-And then our team of Creative Associates visited each school to film every group’s curious tales which were acted out by the children.
-Each film was made using green screen, so that we could add atmosphere and context and of course any directions and imput from the children.
+And then our team of Creative Associates visited each school twice to rehearse each group’s curious tales which were acted out and written by the children.
+The schools then travelled to London to the Ironmongers’ Hall to perform their stories to a packed house.

 Here is a carousel of photos from those visits from Astrid and Ms Bench…